GoogleCloudPlatform/ops-agent/integration_test/README.md

 You will need gcloud installed.
 Run `gcloud auth login` if you haven't done so already.

-Follow the setup instructions for either User Credentials or Service Account Credentials next.
+Next, follow the setup instructions for either User Credentials or Service Account Credentials.

 ### Setup (User Credentials)